-Doing this prevents suffocation and enables land hermit crabs to thrive in captivity.
+Doing so prevents suffocation and enables land hermit crabs to thrive in captivity.

 How Long Does It Take for a Hermit Crab To Drown?

-As mentioned, marine crabs don’t drown.
-They’re able to breathe underwater for as long as they need to.
-They’re at risk of other environmental factors posing a threat to their lives, such as incorrect temperatures and salinity levels.
+Marine hermit crabs can breathe underwater for as long as necessary.
+There’s a risk of other environmental factors posing a threat to their lives, such as temperatures and low salinity levels.

-On the other hand, land crabs can only breathe underwater for roughly 20-30 minutes.
-Any more than this and they’ll likely die.
+Land hermit crabs can only breathe underwater for around 20-30 minutes.
 Juvenile or sick hermit crabs may only last 10 minutes underwater before they succumb to suffocation.

-That being said, all hermit crabs are different, and we don’t know for sure how long they can survive underwater.
-Some can even last as long as 60 minutes before they die.
-They also have an innate sense of how long they can survive and attempt to get out of the water before it’s too late.
+Nobody knows exactly how long hermit crabs can survive underwater.
+Hermit crabs have an innate sense of how long they can survive and will attempt to get out of the water before they perish.

-Unfortunately, keeping land hermit crabs alive is tricky because they need access to water.
-This means you’ll need to take preventative measures to prevent them from drowning.
+Caring for land hermit crabs isn’t always easy because they need access to water, so you’ll need to introduce preventative measures to stop them from drowning.

 How To Prevent Hermit Crabs From Drowning

-It may surprise you to know that hermit crabs don’t swim.
-That’s why they need additional assistance escaping water so that they don’t drown.
-You can provide this by adding the following things to your hermit crab’s enclosure:
+It may surprise you that hermit crabs can’t swim, which is why they need additional assistance escaping water so they don’t drown.

-Ramps are the best way to prevent hermit crabs from drowning.
-This gives them an easy exit from their swimming pools.
-You can pick up plastic mesh ramps from most aquatic stores that hermits can easily grip onto.
+Ramps are the best way to prevent hermit crabs from drowning because they provide an easy exit from the water.
+You can get plastic mesh ramps from most aquatic stores that hermit crabs can grip onto.

-Plastic canvas ramps are also another good option, as they don’t rust and are cheap to buy.
-Keep an eye on your ramps to make sure your hermit crabs can walk up and down them at all times.
+Plastic canvas ramps are another good option, as they don’t rust.
+Monitor the ramps to ensure your hermit crabs can walk up and down whenever necessary.

-When searching for swimming pools, choose the simplest ones you can find.
-While pools with multiple levels may tempt you, they’ll confuse your hermit crabs.
-This increases the risk of drowning.
+When searching for pools, show a preference for options with a simple design.
+While pools with different levels may be tempting, they’ll confuse hermit crabs, increasing the risk of drowning.

-Don’t make your swimming pools too deep as your hermit crab could drown.
-They should be deep enough for the crabs to submerge themselves and their shells underwater but shallow enough not to confuse their exit.
+The water should be deep enough for hermit crabs to submerge themselves and their shells underwater but shallow enough not to confuse their exit plan.

-Hermit crabs don’t grow to be very big, so you don’t need to fill the pools too much.
-2-6 inches should be enough, depending on your pet’s size.
+Hermit crabs aren’t very large, so you don’t need to fill the pools excessively.

-Land hermit crabs require the appropriate amounts of humidity to breathe.
-Most owners follow the 80/80 rule when setting up their tank, which means the:
+Land hermit crabs require the right amount of humidity to breathe.
+Most owners follow the 80/80 rule when setting up tanks, which involves the following: